marshki/matlab_installer/README.md

 `tar czf matlab9.5.tgz matlab9.5`

-and place the file on your web server.
+and place the file on your web server for distribution.

 If needed, modify the installer script(s) to reflect your institution's environment.